Skip to main content

-Loviisa and Olkiluoto LILW Safety Cases
+Loviisa and Olkiluoto LILW safety cases

 The low and intermediate level radioactive waste (LILW) arising from the operation and decommissioning of the Loviisa and Olkiluoto Nuclear Power Plants (NPPs) will be disposed of in on-site repositories located at Hästholmen and Olkiluoto islands.
 The safety of the disposal is based on high-level principles of containment and isolation.
 The safety of the disposal after the closure of the repository is addressed in a safety case.
 The safety cases considered the evolution of the surface environment and the repository performance from their initial state at the closure up to hundred thousand (Loviisa) or one million years (Olkiluoto).